DeeptradeProtocol/sui-deepbook-wrapper-package/docs/DESIGN.md

 1. Calculate how much DEEP the user needs for DeepBook fees
 2. Provide this DEEP from our reserves
-3. Get the best current DEEP/SUI price either from oracle or from the reference pool
+3. Get the best DEEP/SUI price for the wrapper either from oracle or from the reference pool (read more in [Oracle Pricing Security](docs/oracle-pricing-security.md) documentation)
 4. Calculate the SUI equivalent of the borrowed DEEP
 5. Charge this amount from the user as a **DEEP Reserve Coverage Fee**